Internet Options for American Indian Lands

 Digital subscriber line internet (DSL internet) uses phone lines to deliver high-speed internet service, and it’s available through larger internet service providers like CenturyLink and Frontier or many local DSL providers.
 Unfortunately, AT&T no longer offers DSL internet.

-DSL isn’t nearly as fast as cable or fiber, but it isn’t as expensive as satellite internet.
-It also doesn’t suffer from the same latency issues as 5G and 4G LTE home internet.
-Depending on where you live and which ISPs are available, DSL could be faster than satellite internet service or fixed wireless internet and without data limits.
+DSL isn’t nearly as fast as cable or fiber but isn’t as expensive as satellite internet.
+It also doesn’t suffer the same latency issues as 5G and 4G LTE home internet.
+Depending on where you live and which ISPs are available, DSL could be faster than satellite internet service or fixed wireless internet without data limits.

 Research your options based on your home address to see which DSL internet service is available where you live.